All Saints' Episcopal Church (Austin, Texas): Exterior

-The main facade is on the west, with the entry narthex in the base of the tower at the northwest corner, featuring wood-paneled glass doors set in a Gothic arch doorway.
+The main façade is on the west, with the entry narthex in the base of the tower at the northwest corner, featuring wood-paneled glass doors set in a Gothic arch doorway.
 A gabled segment projecting forward from the wall, housing the baptistry, features a triple lancet stained glass window.
 The projection is flanked by another lancet window on either side in the main wall, and above it is a louvered double-lancet opening to ventilate the attic.
 At the top of the main wall is a recessed cross set into the masonry and surmounted by a trefoil.
 The rooflines of all the gable ends are topped by parapets capped with metal finials.

 The other elevations include additional lancet windows and buttresses on the outside corners.
 The original portion of the sanctuary building is one story high, but the 1939 expansion extended the chancel to the east to include a second level below, accommodated by the downward slope of the land.
 The windows on the south face are glazed with amber and green diamond panes from the original construction, and the rest have been replaced with stained glass panels, most fabricated by Willet Stained Glass Studios of Philadelphia.